-Frozen pipes that burst can be catastrophic to your home, your health and to your bank account.
-Burst pipes can lead to structural damage, mold and flooding, all of which are expensive to remedy.
+Frozen pipes that burst can be catastrophic to your home, health, and bank account.
+Burst pipes can lead to structural damage, mold, and flooding, all of which are expensive to remedy.
 With freezing temperatures on the way, it’s crucial to know how to prevent frozen pipes.

 Although it is a preventable problem, many homeowners, especially those living in warmer climates, are susceptible to frozen water pipes.
-Homes in warmer climates may not have pipes that are insulated properly, meaning they’re more likely to freeze and burst during cold snaps.
-No matter where you live, it’s important to take steps to prevent your pipes from freezing.
+Homes in warmer regions may not have water lines that are adequately insulated, meaning they’re more likely to freeze and burst during cold snaps.
+No matter where you live, it’s essential to take steps to prevent your pipes from freezing.

 - Let your faucets drip.
-This can in the pipes.
+This can relieve pressure in the pipes.
 Even if the pipe freezes, this may prevent it from bursting.

 - Insulate attics, crawl spaces, garages and basements.
 Using insulation to maintain heat in your home can save you money and help prevent frozen pipes.

 - Open bathroom and kitchen cabinet doors.
 This will allow heat to circulate around the pipes keeping them warm.
-Consider leaving open as well so heat can easily circulate throughout your entire home.
+Consider leaving interior doors open as well so warmth can quickly spread throughout your entire home.

 - Seal all cracks, holes and openings around the house.
 If cold air gets inside, your pipes may freeze.
 Look for cracks and leaks near pipes, vents and wiring.
 Seal the leaks with caulk.

 - Drain water from swimming pools, hoses and sprinkler systems.
-Close to outside hoses and keep outside valves open to relieve pipe pressure.
+Close inside supply valves to outside hoses and keep outside valves open to relieve pipe pressure.

 - Insulate water pipes, especially those that are exposed.
-Pipes can be wrapped in or to prevent freezing.
+Pipes can be wrapped in heat tape or pipe sleeves to prevent freezing.

 - Keep the garage door closed.
-Pipes located in may freeze if the garage door is left open.
+Pipes located in the garage may freeze if the garage door is left open.

 What to Do If Your Pipes Freeze

 If you turn a faucet on and it only drips or nothing comes out, you might have a frozen pipe.
 While it is possible to thaw your own pipes, call a plumber in case a pipe has already burst.
-If you thaw a pipe that is broken, water can come through it and.
+If you thaw a pipe that is broken, water can come through it and flood your home.

 If you find any pipes that have burst, turn off the main water supply and call a professional.
 While inspecting your home, if you find yourself in standing water, do not turn on any electricity or electric appliances.
 Otherwise, you may be electrocuted.
 While you wait for a plumber, keep the affected faucets open.

 If you experience water damage due to frozen pipes, home insurance can help.
-Not sure what your policy covers or if it’s enough?today for a quote!
+Not sure what your policy covers or if it’s enough?
+Contact our team today for a quote!